Inlic/keepr/Readme.md

 - Implement pagination or infinite scroll
 - Users can extend their profile to include a bio, ect...

-# Requirements

-- Visitors can see all `keep`s (login not required)
-- `Keep` cards are displayed in accordance to mock
-	- A `keep` card includes image, title, creator avatar
-	- Clicking on the creator avatar navigates to the creators profile page *(stop propagate)*
-- Cards follow a mansonry layout *(bootstrap card columns OR masonry)*
-- Clicking on a `keep` card opens the `keep` in a modal which adheres to mock
-	- Keep Count
-	- View Count
-	- Keep Description
-	- Keep Title
-	- Keep Creator name and avatar
-	- Keep Image
-	- Add to vault functionality
-- All users have a public profile page
-- The profile page adheres to mock:
-	- **Public** vaults
-	- **Private** vaults if it is their own page
-	- Keeps created by that user
-	- Total `keep`s count
-	- Total public `vault`s count
-	- The users name and avatar
-- Each `vault` has its own route where users can view all of the `keeps` in the vault
-- On the `vault` page, if the `vault` is private and not the active users the request fails
-- From the `vault` page if the user is the creator they can remove `keep`s from the `vault`
-- Anytime a `keep` is `kept in a vault` the keep count is incremented
-- Users can Register, login and automatically authenticated on refresh
-- Create and Delete Keeps
-- Create and Delete Vaults
-- Users can only Delete **things they created**
-- All deletes require confirmation
-- Add `keeps` to `vault`s
-- Remove `keeps` from `vault`s
-- All API Tests pass

-### Finished?

-> Make sure you test it.
-When You are finished submit your project to the gradebook and notify your instructor

----
 ***UML Reference***
 ![reference](./References.png)